 Many liberals would try to get out of this dilemma by saying that people only get rich by exploiting others - the "Wal-Mart exploits the poor" argument.
 Yet name me one case of a Wal-Mart customer who was forced to buy anything from their stores.
 Name me one Wal-Mart customer whose alleged "exploitation" was anything but voluntary, and then explain to me why the customer taking Wal-Mart's goods and services isn't "exploiting" them in return.
 If taking a customer's money when they voluntarily buy your goods is exploitation, then why isn't taking the seller's goods when they voluntarily sell them for your money not "exploitation" as well?

 Most liberals will fall back on the original equality-of-condition argument at this point; saying that the very idea that Wal-Mart is so rich when its average customer is so poor is vulgar, and that the exchange is one-way exploitation because of the unfairness of Wal-Mart remaining rich while its average customer remains poor.
 But if that's really so compelling, let's hear an explanation of why it wouldn't likewise be unfair that the criminal stays in prison while the law-abiding citizen goes free.
-Equality of condition is a flawed goal, and no amount of emotional nonsense about exploitation can change that.
+Equality of condition is a flawed goal, and no amount of pious pronouncement about exploitation can change that.
 Just ask anyone who's ever been attacked by a violent prisoner paroled onto the streets - the criminal should be punished, and the law-abiding citizen should be rewarded with freedom.
 It just makes sense morally.

 In the words of the economist Milton Friedman, "The most important single central fact about a free market is that no exchange takes place unless both parties benefit."
 If the exchange is really a one-way exploitation, why does the party that is allegedly being exploited agree to it in the first place?
 The answer is because they know it's in their interest, and they enter the exchange of their own free will for that reason.